 If you answer YES to any of these, please keep them at home!

 - Nausea, reoccurring vomiting, diarrhea or abdominal pain

 - Sore throat

 - Any open sore oozing fluid or pus

 - Rash with fever or signs of illness

 - Suspected impetigo, lice or scabies that is not being treated

 - Any other unusual signs or symptoms of illness

 Taking medications during school hours is discouraged.
 Parents are asked to arrange medication schedules so that it is not necessary for medication to be taken at school.
-However, if the physician recommends such administration, then the parent must complete the Administration of Medication Request Form and return it to the school.
+However, if the physician recommends such administration, then the parent must complete the Administration of Medication Request Form (available from the school clinic) and return it to the school.
 It should be updated yearly.
 Medication must be in the original prescription container, brought to school by the parent/guardian and must be housed in the clinic.
 Students may not have medications in their possession or share these medications with others.

 ***Children should not transport medication to school.***